 The boardwalks and trails of the Norris Geyser Basin are in extremely poor condition.
 Many boards have broken pieces and are deteriorated, and a large portion of the trail is very steep with broken asphalt.
 These conditions have created severe trip hazards for visitors.
 One portion of the trail has become a line of cones marking all the hazards.
 Replacing the boardwalks, repointing stone walkways, repaving asphalt areas, and improving trash and recycling receptacles, waysides and benches will enhance visitor safety as well as increase accessibility.

 In Phase II of this rehabilitation project, Yellowstone Forever donors are needed to fund the rehabilitation of the historic Norris Geyser Basin Museum.
 This museum was completed in 1930 and is a National Historic Landmark.
-It is know for its distinctive stone and log architecture, which became a prototype for park building throughout the country known as “parkitecture”.
+It is known for its distinctive stone and log architecture, which became a prototype for park building throughout the country known as “parkitecture”.